 Eugene's sons grew up helping with chores at William Pitt, all the while receiving a unique education on diamonds and metals, and the importance of impeccable quality.
 The true meaning of customer service also left quite an impression on the young men.
 The brothers decided to focus on helping couples in love, and in 1995 opened the first "Robbins Brothers, World's Biggest Engagement Ring Store" in Fullerton, California.

 And the expansion

-Today we're known as "Robbins Brothers – The Engagement Ring Store" with 14 locations.
-After opening destination stores in Southern California, the company expanded to Dallas and Houston, Texas.
-We're especially excited about our newest stores that opened in Seattle and Bellevue, Washington, proof that all good things do come full circle.
-Not unlike the ring that symbolizes a lifetime commitment of love.
+Today we're known as "Robbins Brothers – The Engagement Ring Store" with 15 locations.
+After opening destination stores in Southern California, the company expanded to Texas and Washington.
+We're passionately searching for new areas to call home with our most recent addition opening in Scottsdale, Arizona.